 Along the waterfront, you’ll find many restaurants and chic bars to have a prematch cocktail before heading into one of the nightclubs.

-Ibiza town is home to Lio, Pacha and HEART.
+Ibiza town is home to Lio, Pacha and Club Chinois.
 And with the less restrictive noise laws in the area, they can keep the party going until 06.00 each morning.
 Unfortunately, nowhere in Ibiza can do better than this currently.

-Playa d’en Bossa makes the nighttime offering even more appealing when you consider it’s where you can find Hi Ibiza, Usuahia, DC-10, Octan and SAWG.
+Playa d’en Bossa makes the nighttime offering even more appealing when you consider it’s where you can find Hi Ibiza, Ushuaia, DC-10, Octan and SAWG.

 🏆 Winner for nightlife – Ibiza Town